 The neurotransmitters in your brain are primarily synthesized in the neurons in your brain.
 These brain chemicals never make it to your kidneys for urine output.

 The microbiome in your gut manufactures more than 30 neurotransmitters.
 Including serotonin.
 Which take care of other bodily functions.
 But also send messages to your brain.
-Affecting anxiety, stress, learning, memory, decision-making and depression.[iv]
+Affecting anxiety, stress, learning and memory, decision-making and depression.[iv]

 Measuring neurotransmitter levels in your urine from neurochemicals synthesized in your gut give no indication on what’s going on in your brain.[v]